1973 Kentucky Derby: Pre-race coverage

 Florida Derby winner Royal and Regal had been suffering some problems with his feet going into the race and was seen as a horse that could potentially be scratched before the race began.
 Shecky Greene, Angle Light, and Royal and Regal were thought to be the only horses in the field that had "appreciable early speed" and would challenge to be the leader out of the gates.
 My Gallant was to be ridden by Angel Cordero, but Cordero was suspended for ten days starting the day of the Derby for a rules infraction on a race on May 2.
 Braulio Baeza was chosen to jockey My Gallant, after being dropped by the owners of Shecky Greene in advance of the race because they were unsure whether that horse would be entered into the Derby.
 Larry Adams was ultimately selected as the jockey for Shecky Greene.
-With the speed of the horses entered, many thought that course record of 2:00 would be broken.
+With the speed of the horses entered, many thought that the course record of 2:00 would be broken.

-Chicago Tribune writer David Condon chose Shecky Greene to win the race because he felt the course was suited for him and because his great grandfather was Bull Lea, who sired three Derby winners.
+Chicago Tribune writer David Condon chose Shecky Greene to win the race because he felt the course was suited for him and because his great-grandfather was Bull Lea, who sired three Derby winners.
 Condon picked Warbucks as his second-place finisher because Warbucks' trainer, Don Combs, trained the 1970 Kentucky Derby winner Dust Commander and his jockey, Bill Hartack, was "long overdue" for a win and would have Warbucks near the front.
-Gerald Strine of The Washington Post believed Sham could win the race if he allowed Shecky Greene or Royal and Regal lead the majority of the race and made a move towards the end.
+Gerald Strine of The Washington Post believed Sham could win the race if he allowed Shecky Greene or Royal and Regal to lead the majority of the race and made a move towards the end.
 Strine picked Sham to win and My Gallant to finish second.

 Event details

 Derby officials set the official post-time at 5:40 PM EDT.
 It was broadcast over television and radio through CBS and WCBS, respectively.
 Win Elliot served as the commentator for the pre-race coverage, while Ray Haight announced it for the third consecutive year.
-All horses competing weighed 126 pounds.
+All horses competing carried weights of 126 pounds.
 The prize money for the race was set at $198,800.
 The first through fourth placed horses received $155,050, $25,000, $12,500, and $5,000, respectively.
 The weather during the Derby was clear and the course conditions were fast.

 The official attendance of the event was 134,476, of which 70,000 were estimated to be in the infield of Churchill Downs.
 This surpassed the previous Derby record of 130,564; however the record lasted only a year as the 1974 edition attracted 163,628 spectators.
 Dwight Chapin of Los Angeles Times and author Timothy Capps credited the increased attendance due to Secretariat's loss at the Wood.